IpshitaKanungo/eukdetect_tool_benchmark/README.md

-Metagenomic datasets often originate from host-associated environments, where the main interest lies in studying the microbial community rather than the host itself.
-However, if host genomic sequences are not properly identified and excluded, they can compromise downstream analyses and lead to misleading results.
-Detecting and filtering out host sequences (often eukaryotic in origin) in such datasets is therefore a critical step.
-A range of computational methods is suitable for this task, including alignment-based approaches, k-mer analysis, and machine learning classifiers.
-While alignment to a known host genome is effective, it cannot be used when the host is unknown, unsequenced, or the sample originates from a complex environment (e.g., when the host is in symbiotic relationships with another organism, or if the sample is environmental, like soil or water).
-This raises the question of how well existing tools can detect eukaryotic sequences in the absence of a host genome.
-To address this, we developed a benchmarking pipeline that evaluates the ability of three tools to detect eukaryotic sequences: Kraken2, EukRep, and Tiara.
-The CAMI II Toy Mouse Gut metagenomic dataset was used as the test case, with host contamination introduced by synthetically generating reads from the mouse genome.
-Reads were assembled into contigs, after which eukaryotic sequences were detected with the selected tools, followed by binning and bin refinement.
-In addition, we have also separately examined Bowtie2 as a baseline alignment-based method when a high-quality host reference genome is available.
-Finally, tool performance was assessed against a defined ground truth (contigs mapped to the host genome) in three aspects: (i) the effect of each tool on assembly quality, (ii) their accuracy in separating eukaryotic from non-eukaryotic contigs, and (iii) their influence on the quality of metagenomic bins.
+# Benchmarking Tools for Detecting Eukaryotic Sequences in Metagenomic Data
+Metagenomic datasets from host-associated environments often contain unwanted host DNA that can distort microbial analyses.
+Detecting and filtering these eukaryotic (host) sequences is therefore an essential preprocessing step.
+This project provides a **benchmarking pipeline** to evaluate how well existing tools identify eukaryotic sequences in metagenomic assemblies—especially when a reference host genome is unavailable.
+## Overview
+- **Pipeline:** `[name of the folder containing the Snakefile]`
+- **Post-processing scripts:** `[name of the folder containing the analysis scripts]`
+## Tools Evaluated
+- **Kraken2**
+- **EukRep**
+- **Tiara**
+- *(Baseline)* **Bowtie2** – used when a high-quality host reference genome is available.
+## Methodology
+1. The **CAMI II Toy Mouse Gut** dataset is used as the test case.
+2. Host contamination is simulated by adding synthetic reads from the mouse genome.
+3. Reads are assembled into contigs, classified with each tool, and subjected to binning and refinement.
+4. Performance is evaluated against ground truth host mappings in terms of:
+   - Effect on assembly quality
+   - Accuracy in distinguishing eukaryotic vs. non-eukaryotic contigs
+   - Influence on final bin quality
+## Purpose
+This pipeline helps benchmark and compare tools for detecting eukaryotic contamination in metagenomic datasets—both with and without a known host genome